cultureamp/terraform-provider-schemaregistry/README.md

 3. Build the provider using `make build`
 4. Run tests with `make testacc`

+## Testing the Provider

+The acceptance tests rely on [Testcontainers for Go (Redpanda)](https://golang.testcontainers.org/modules/redpanda/) to provide a Schema Registry API.

+This has some limitations:

+- Redpanda only supports `avro` and `protobuf` encoding, cannot test `json` schemas [[1]](https://github.com/redpanda-data/redpanda/issues/6220)
+- Testcontainers may fail to reliably start due to container port mapping flakiness [[2]](https://github.com/testcontainers/testcontainers-go/issues/2543) although a workaround has been implemented

 ## Using the Provider

 If you're building the provider, follow the instructions to [install it as a plugin](https://developer.hashicorp.com/terraform/cli/plugins#managing-plugin-installation).
 After placing it into your plugins directory, run `terraform init` to initialize it.